 I overhauled the website and the blog considerably, adding all of the casting information here on the blog.
-This not only brought more information directly to where I am getting the most views and feedback, but it also served to help declutter the index for the site.
+This did not just bring more information directly to where I am getting the most views and feedback.
+It also served to help declutter the index for the site.
 I added a little to the Star Trek Expanded Universes Wiki, too.

 The collaboration story, Another Piece of the Action, was posted.
 This was written with the bluesman, who created a cover for it.
-It was the sole entry in the collaboration challenge so, by default, it won (hey, we’ll take the win).
+It was the sole entry in the collaboration challenge so, by default, it was the winner (hey, we’ll take the win).
 We both decided to donate our winnings to Ad Astra.